vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 <br>
 <br>

+<ins>Enabling the Two ICMPv4 Inbound Rules</ins>:

-- Look for the rules with Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)
+*Look for the rules with Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)*

 - Enable: `Both ICMPv4 Inbound Rules` (There are <ins>two</ins> you need to enable)

-  - *They should have two green check marks next to them when you enable them just like the others.*
+*They should have two green check marks next to them when you enable them just like the others.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/3b0ec287-a457-4508-a08c-fb6c0c3b1c39">